 During the Srebrenica Memorial Week in 2015, there were memorial days, school assemblies, lectures and conferences, a UK-wide Srebrenica Memorial Football Tournament involving 1,000 young people, inter-faith dialogue, community and social projects happening across the UK.
-Remembering Srebrenica worked with volunteers across the UK to honour the memory of victims, survivors and families through more than 200 memorial events, including a Solemn Commemoration for Srebrenica Memorial Day, in Westminster Abbey on 6 July.
+Remembering Srebrenica worked with volunteers across the UK to honour the memory of victims, survivors and families through more than 200 memorial community action events of community action, including a Solemn Commemoration for Srebrenica Memorial Day, in Westminster Abbey on 6 July.

 We also held a memorial service in Scotland attended by First Minister Nicola Sturgeon; a memorial event at the Welsh Assembly hosted by First Minister Carwyn Jones; and an event in Northern Ireland at City Hall, Belfast.

 Prime Minister David Cameron gave the keynote address at a reception in 10 Downing Street, whilst President Bakir Izetbegović addressed 2,000 guests at Westminster Abbey.
 HRH The Princess Royal represented the UK at commemorations at the Srebrenica-Potočari Memorial Complex on 11 July.

 Read more about our achievements in 2015 in our special downloadable booklet.